The Ren & Stimpy Show: Legacy and influence

-The immediate influence of the show was the spawning of two "clones": Hanna-Barbera's 2 Stupid Dogs, in which Spümcø employees including Kricfalusi had some limited involvement after their departure from Ren & Stimpy; and Disney's The Shnookums and Meat Funny Cartoon Show.
-However, the show had a wider influence on the future of animation.
+The immediate influence of the show was the spawning of two "clones".
+Kricfalusi's previous employer Hanna-Barbera produced 2 Stupid Dogs, to which Kricfalusi contributed jokes.
+Walt Disney Television Animation produced The Shnookums & Meat Funny Cartoon Show to mimic the show's success.
+The Disney series failed to gain any recognition and remained obscure.

-Mike Judge credits MTV's willingness to commission Beavis and Butt-Head to the success of Ren & Stimpy on the network.
+However, The Ren & Stimpy Show had a wider influence on the future of animation.
+Mike Judge credits the success of Ren & Stimpy reruns on MTV for the network's willingness to commission Beavis and Butt-Head.
 Writer Larry Brody credits Ren & Stimpy for leading a new golden age of animation, as other networks followed Nickelodeon and invested in new cartoons, opening the way for more adult-oriented satirical shows like Beavis and Butt-Head.

-David Feiss, an animation director of the show, went on to create Cartoon Network’s Cow and Chicken.
-John Kricfalusi, became a teacher of sorts for Fred Seibert, and was the first person Seibert called while looking for new talent for the project, What A Cartoon!.
+David Feiss, an animation director on the first season of the show, went on to create Cartoon Network's Cow and Chicken and I Am Weasel.
+John Kricfalusi became a teacher of sorts for Fred Seibert, and was the first person Seibert called while looking for new talent for the project What A Cartoon!.
 Writer/animator Allan Neuwirth writes that Ren & Stimpy "broke the mold" and started several trends in TV animation, chiefly the revival of credits at the beginning of each episode, the use of grotesque close-ups, and a shift in cartoon color palettes to richer, more harmonious colors.

 A direct influence can be seen in the series SpongeBob SquarePants with the physically extreme drawings that contrast with the characters' usual appearance, the "grotesque close-ups".
+Series veteran Vincent Waller currently serves as a showrunner on SpongeBob.

-The characters became a cultural touchstone in the mid-1990s, and were featured in works such as the films Clueless (1995), The Cable Guy and Jack (1996).
+The characters became a cultural touchstone in the mid-1990s, and were featured in works such as the films Clueless (1995), The Cable Guy, and Jack (both 1996).
 Ren & Stimpy placed 31st in TV Guide's list of "Top 50 Greatest Cartoon Characters of All Time" in 2002.
 The cover story of the October 2001 issue of Wizard, a magazine for comic book fans, listed the 100 Greatest Toons ever as selected by their readers, with Ren & Stimpy ranked at number 12.
 Other entertainment journals similarly hold Ren & Stimpy as one of the best cartoons of the '90s and cartoons for adults.